hira-edu/brainliest/docs/dev/worklog.md

 - ✅ **Playwright coverage** — Extended composite specs to assert the new explanation output in both Searchable Select and Command Palette demos, and added a `/practice/[examSlug]` smoke test verifying the AI explanation stub.
 - 🧱 **Practice UI kit** — Introduced reusable modules (`PracticeLayout`, `PracticeExamCard`, `PracticeQuestionCard`, `PracticeOptionList`, `PracticeExplanationCard`, `PracticeNavigation`, `PracticePageHeader`) to standardize the practice experience across apps.
 - 🧭 **Practice page scaffold** — Implemented `/practice/[examSlug]/page.tsx` with the new modules, wiring the client experience to `requestExplanationAction` and responsive sidebar meta cards.
+- 🎯 **Session stubs** — Added toggle-ready navigation controls (flag/bookmark) and a client sidebar panel so backend mutations can plug in without reshaping the UI.
 - 🔭 **Next up** — Connect the practice layout to real session data (timer, flagging, progress) and extend Playwright to cover the practice route once the backend is ready.

 - 🔜 **Next up** — Generate initial migrations & seeds, implement Drizzle repository classes, and wire database services into apps.